deadbok/groenholdt.net/content/Computers/OpenWRT/medion-nas-openwrt.md

 -----------------------------

 Like when installing the bootstrap image you need a web server with the package files available to OpenWRT.
+I assume that the OpenWRT package tree is copied to the root of the server.
 You could copy the package files to the HDD, but I have not tried that. ```/etc/opkg.conf``` need an adjustment to tell opkg (the package manager) where to find the
 packages: